acli/Coursera-subtitles/README.markdown

    a lot of work to fix.
 It can get so bad that it takes as long to try to fix it as to throw it away and start over.

-4. Do not use Universal Subtitles’ “upload transcript” function.
+4. Avoid Universal Subtitles’ “upload transcript” function, and do not use it if *anyone* has uploaded a translation.
-   Ever.
-That function is buggy and will screw up the revision history.
-This is especially important if there are already subtitles in other languages; if you use “upload transcript” you will regret it.
+   Otherwise you will screw up the revision history and you will regret it afterwards.
+   (Note that uploading an SRT of a *translation* is, however,
+    apparently safe.)

 5. The accuracy of the English transcript is paramount.
 It is in fact extremely important to get it right, because it will